-Neither JD Power nor Gartner cares about those that know their research is rigged and part of the advertising for vendors.
+Neither JD Power nor Gartner cares about those who know their research is rigged and part of vendors’ advertising.
 They only care that the majority not know how their system works.
-In numerous discussions with Gartner personnel over a decade, I have noticed the exact same phraseology.
-The masses don’t think that Gartner does not sell its ratings, therefore it must be true.
+In numerous discussions with Gartner personnel over a decade, I have noticed the same phraseology.
+The masses don’t think that Gartner does not sell its ratings.
+Therefore it must be true.

-Both Gartner and JD Power are money-making operations that put research a distant second in comparison to profit maximization.
+Both Gartner and JD Power are money-making operations that put research a distant second compared to profit maximization.

-Neither of the audience for Gartner or JD Power put much effort into understanding the validity of their output.
-Neither Gartner nor JD Power discloses the fact that they receive a considerable percentage of their funding from vendors.
-And as we cover in the article How Gartner Helps Vendors Co-Opt New Things They Are Unrelated To, vendors are also very careful never to disclose that they pay or, of course, how much they pay to be profiled.
-This is as dishonest on the part of the vendors as it is of Gartner.
+Neither of the audience for Gartner or JD Power put much effort into understanding their output’s validity.
+Neither Gartner nor JD Power discloses that they receive a considerable percentage of their funding from vendors.
+And as we cover in the article How Gartner Helps Vendors Co-Opt New Things They Are Unrelated To, vendors are also cautious never about disclosing that they pay or, of course, how much they pay to be profiled.
+This isn’t very ethical on the part of the vendors as it is of Gartner.

 Ratings of all types seem to be scams frequently.
-It is clear that companies can buy any auditor they want to sign their books, as we cover in the article Financial Audits as So Corrupt to be Useless.
+Companies can buy any auditor they want to sign their books, as we cover in the article Financial Audits as So Corrupt to be Useless.

 This quote describes other scam rating entities.